 Without a version of sound treatment, some level of distortion will always be present.

-So to answer the original question, panels absolutely be placed behind your speakers.
+So to answer the original question, panels work great when placed behind speakers to put it simply.

 However that’s actually not the only place they should go for optimal sound quality.